 This road has also been used several times for WRC teams’ pre-event tests.
 Here’s Thierry Neuville in 2016.

 The ending of the stage is driven on firmer and mostly wider roads.
 There are four junctions during the last three kilometres.
 And if that’s not enough, there’s also a narrow bridge on the way.
 The final narrow road – which has been never driven before even in the past decades – is tricky going through a farmyard.

 SS10+14 Patajoki is a completely new stage title.
 It combines roads used on various versions of Vaheri and Himos stages.
 The last time any WRC rallying happened on these roads was 2010, so it’s again fairly new to the current breed of drivers.
 This stage includes probably the most rhythm and surface changes from all stages this year.
 The second pass will also have darkness falling over it.

 The first 10 km are familiar from various versions of Vaheri.
-There’s three short bits on fast wide public roads connected by two longer sections on very narrow, soft and rough forest roads, which are actually quite similar to the one in Arvaja.
+There’s three short bits on fast wide public roads connected by two longer sections on very narrow, soft and rough forest roads, which are actually quite similar to the one in Arvaja, but even rougher and narrower.
 There’s grass growing in the middle of the tracks and occasionally some coarse road repair gravel.